Job Opening Posted May 2016

 Program Area: Protecting clean water from coal pollution in Illinois

-Prairie Rivers Network is fighting to protect our rivers and streams from new and expanding coal mines, and to ensure that toxic coal ash dumps are responsibly cleaned up as Illinois phases out its aging fleet of coal fired power plants.
-The Grassroots Organizer works closely with our staff scientist and attorney to design and implement campaigns to protect Illinois’ rivers and streams from coal pollution.
+Prairie Rivers Network seeks an energetic and outgoing individual to combine experience with advocacy campaigns with outreach and communication skills to coordinate the organization’s efforts to protect Illinois’ rivers and streams from coal pollution.
+Prairie Rivers Network (www.prairierivers.org) is fighting to protect our rivers and streams from new and expanding coal mines and to ensure that toxic coal ash dumps are responsibly cleaned up as Illinois phases out its aging fleet of coal fired power plants.
+The Water Resources Specialist for Energy Programs reports to the Executive Director and works closely with our staff Water Resources Engineer and our collaborative partners to design and implement campaigns to protect Illinois’ waters from coal pollution.

-Major Duties: Perform community organizing and grassroots mobilization in support of our campaigns to reduce water pollution from coal mining and coal ash disposal in Illinois.
+Coordinate planning and implementation, including communication, outreach and community mobilization in support of our campaigns to reduce water pollution from coal mining and coal ash disposal in Illinois.
 Specifically, this position is responsible for:

-- Working directly with frontline community groups to develop their capacity to influence decision making processes and protect their water resources from coal pollution.
+- Working directly with partner organizations and frontline community groups to develop their capacity to influence decision making processes and protect their water resources from coal pollution and its legacy.

 - Continuing to build and support an alliance of organizations and frontline community residents that facilitates communication, participation and basin-wide action on coal pollution issues.